-The Arctic Centre invites registration applications for their winter school.
-The upcoming winter school will have the theme of Our Connection with a Fast-changing Arctic, and will take place 24-29 January 2022 in Groningen, the Netherlands.
+The Arctic Centre invites registration for their Winter School.
+The theme of the Winter School is Our Connection with a Fast-Changing Arctic, and will take place 16-20 January 2023 in Groningen, the Netherlands.

-- Climate change, including climate forcing gasses, Arctic amplification, ice caps and sea level rise, polar vortex, mitigation, and adaptation;
+- Climate Change: climate forcing gasses, Arctic amplification, ice caps and sea level rise, polar vortex, and mitigation and adaptation;

-- Arctic ecosystems, including sea ice as platforms for life, permafrost, carbon pools, trophic mismatch, species extinction, and grazing;
+- Arctic Ecosystems: sea ice as platform for life, permafrost, carbon pools, trophic mismatch, species extinction, and grazing;

-- Sustainable development and business, including tourism, shipping, natural resource exploitation, and economic development.
+- Sustainable Development and Business: Arctic Economic Forum, tourism, shipping, natural resource exploitation, and economic development.

 For more information and to apply, go to: